Surface Safety Portfolio

 There are also opportunities to improve the functionality of existing systems to address the challenge.

-The Approach Runway Verification (ARV) is a function within the FAA’s terminal automation system known as STARS.
+The Approach Runway Verification (ARV) is a function within the FAA’s flight-tracking system knows as the Standard Terminal Automation Replacement System.
 When aircraft are approaching the airport, the controller issues a landing clearance to a specific runway.
 The pilot may believe they are aligned with the proper runway but could actually be lined up with an adjacent runway or even a taxiway.
-The ARV will alert ATC of an aircraft that is not aligned with the runway surface as instructed.
+The ARV alerts the air traffic controller of an aircraft that is not aligned with the runway surface as instructed.

 Runway Incursion Device

-The Runway Incursion Device (RID) is a capability used by Air Traffic Control to provide additional situational awareness of occupied and closed runways.
+The Runway Incursion Device (RID) is a memory aid air traffic control uses to provide additional situational awareness of occupied and closed runways.

-RID provides an audible and visual alert to controllers when a runway is not available for departing or landing aircraft.
-This is yet another tool in the toolbox for controllers to use in order to continue to provide the safest surface environment.
+The RID provides an audible and visual alert to controllers when a runway is not available for departing or landing aircraft.
+This is another tool for controllers to use to continue to provide the safest surface environment.

 Safety is not a static destination; it is the relentless pursuit that requires continuous improvement.
 These initiatives represent important improvements, but they are just a small part of a much larger and integrated effort and philosophy.
 The FAA will continue to analyze the data and make thoughtful and holistic recommendations to advance safety in the National Airspace System.